PLCnext/BusConductor/README.md

 - Set the variable `BusConfig_Outputs.CONFIG_REQ` to TRUE.
 - Check that the variable `BusConfig_Inputs.CONFIGURED` goes TRUE, and `BusConfig_Inputs.NUM_MODULES` is set to the total number of I/O modules on the local bus.
 The local bus is now configured and ready to exchange I/O data.
 - Set the variable `BusConfig_Outputs.START_IO_REQ` to TRUE.
-- Check that the variable `BusConfig_Inputs.RUNNING` goes TRUE.
-The local bus is now exchanging I/O data with the `Field_Inputs` and `Field_Outputs` variables.

 Process Data from each I/O module is now mapped to the `Field_Inputs` and `Field_Outputs` byte arrays.
 Check the documentation for each I/O module to see how many bytes of process data are provided by that module.